Project Rover: Safety tests

 Most of the radioactivity in the cloud was in the form of caesium-138, strontium-92, iodine-134, zirconium-97 and krypton-88, which have short half-lives measured in minutes or hours.
 The cloud rose 2600 ft into the air and drifted southwest, eventually blowing over Los Angeles and out to sea.
 It was tracked by two Public Health Service (PHS) aircraft which took samples.
 The PHS had issued film badge dosimeters to people living on the edge of the test area, and took milk samples from dairy farms in the cloud's path.
 They revealed that exposure to people living outside the Nevada Test Site was negligible.
 Radioactive fallout on the ground also dissipated rapidly.
 Search teams scoured the area collecting debris.
 The largest was a piece of the pressure vessel weighing 148 lb which was found 750 ft away; another, weighing 98 lb was found 1700 ft away.

 The explosion was relatively small, estimated as being the equivalent of 200 to 300 lb of black powder.
 It was far less violent than an explosion of TNT, and hence the large pieces that were found.
 The test showed that the reactor could not be destroyed in space by blowing it up into small pieces, so another method had to be found for disposing of it at the end of a space mission.
-LASL decided to take advantage of the engine's restartability to dispose of a nuclear rocket by firing it into a high orbit, so it either left the Solar System entirely or returned centuries later, by which time most of the radioactivity would have decayed away.
+LASL decided to take advantage of the engine's restartability to dispose of a nuclear rocket by firing it into a high orbit, where it would either remain indefinitely, or via orbital decay return to Earth centuries later –by which time most of the radioactivity would have decayed away.
 The Soviet Union protested the test, claiming that it was a nuclear test in violation of the Partial Nuclear Test Ban Treaty, but the US replied that it was a subcritical test involving no explosion.
 However, the State Department was very unhappy with LASL's Kiwi-TNT designation, as this implied an explosion, and it made it harder to charge the Soviets with violating the treaty.

 There were three fatal accidents during Project Rover.
 One worker was killed in a motor vehicle accident.
 Another died from burns after tipping gasoline on classified computer tapes and setting them alight to dispose of them.
 A third entered a nitrogen tank and was asphyxiated.